internetarchive/openlibrary/Quickstart.md

 ### Logging In

-You can log into the OpenLibrary instance as an admin, with the username *openlibrary*, password *openlibrary*
+You can log into the OpenLibrary instance as an admin, with the username *openlibrary@example.com*, password *openlibrary*

 ### Admin Interface